 Bond with like-minded genealogy enthusiasts: It's fun to research with a group!
 Share tips and discoveries in the stacks, and socialize and network at our group meals, receptions, and outings.

-A few format changes are in store for 2018 - we open the tour with a group breakfast on Wednesday morning, and then proceed to the Archives and Library for orientation.
+We open the tour with a group breakfast on Wednesday morning, and then proceed to the Archives and Library for orientation.